davidm/lua-compress-deflatelua/README.txt

 === Status ===

-It should be robust, and no bugs are currently known. it successfully decompresses gzip files.
+It should be robust, and no bugs are currently known.
+It successfully decompresses gzip files.

 This module currently only decompresses.
 A compressor is not implemented.

-=== Conventions ===

-The modules above follow a somewhat Perl CPAN-like naming convention.
-Compare to Compress::Zlib::Perl [2], Digest::CRC32 [3],
-and the Bit:: modules.

 === Dependencies ===